↖ Homepage of the site 'What to do with your life?'

 |

-There is a rational mechanism for resolving conflicts, based on facts, and not on dogmas or the social status of the protagonists.
+There exists a rational mechanism for resolving conflicts, based on facts rather than dogmas or the social status of the parties involved.

 |